Tour Length

 “Many highly rated operators offer honeymoon safari packages to Botswana.
 Botswana ticks all the boxes for an intimate holiday.
 When organizing your honeymoon safari, your operator will choose the most appropriate destinations and lodges in consultation with your wishes.
 Some lodges might have a dedicated honeymoon suite offering some special touches, such as a bathtub outside, a sunset view or a lounging spot between the trees where you can relax together.
 The lodges are usually informed about your happy occasion and the staff will go out of their way to make your stay memorable.
 You can expect them to have a few surprises up their sleeves.
 Just go with the flow.
 There are many activities that can be incorporated into your honeymoon.
 These are the kinds of things that will make memories you will carry with you for the rest of your lives.
 Imagine gliding over the Okavango Delta wetlands on a balloon safari, walking through the desert with San Bushmen or quad biking over Makgadikgadi Pans for the ultimate adrenaline rush.
 This should be the trip where all your dreams come true.”

-5Will we get enough alone-time on a honeymoon safari in Botswana?
+5Will we get enough alone-time on a honeymoon safari?

 “As long as you don’t cram too much into your itinerary, there will be plenty of time to spend together without a guide or other guests during your Botswana honeymoon safari.
 A honeymoon is all about spending precious time together and making memories with the person you’ll spend the rest of your life with.
 I would recommend booking a private safari as opposed to a group safari for your honeymoon.
 There is usually some flexibility on a private safari as your guide won’t need to juggle the needs and preferences of different clients, only you.
 Even on a private safari, you’ll probably have some shared activities such as boat cruises and game drives.
 Keep in mind that you can always skip a game drive and opt for a leisurely morning at the lodge.
 The staff might even be happy to serve breakfast on your private patio.
 Some lodges are located at a waterhole, and an afternoon spent in the lodge might also be a nice alternative to a drive.
 Just communicate with your guide when you want to take some time to relax and your schedule will be organized accordingly.”